 THiNC.
 Take – Memories.
 How real and trust worthy are they really?
 What happened yesterday?
 The day before?
 How sure are you really?
 The Spinning Man opens up memories like a Pandora’s Box.
 Come discuss it with us after you are done watching!

 THiNC.
 Take – 21 tells the true story of Ben Campbell (played by Jim Sturgess), a student at MIT.
 He is brilliant but bored and looking for adventure.
 Enter professor Mickey Rosa.
 Rosa is the leader of a group of students who use their mathematics skills to cheat at Blackjack.
-They make regular trips to Las Vegas and carry home more cash than an essay writing service makes during spring break.
+They come up with a unique algorithm and communication system in order to beat the house and cash in.
+It is rather unique how complex and well-thought-out their plan is, which is why this movie is often used as a referencing point in several university classes.
+Since there are so many possible takes that one can have on 21 it might be best to consult an online academic writing platform as to which perspective can help you impress the lecturer.
 Oh, and it carries a great lil twist ending to boot.

 #7 – PI – (1998) – IMDB “A paranoid mathematician searches for a key number that will unlock the universal patterns found in nature.”